Jathosn/Learning-Django/README.md

 To run this project locally you need to set up a MySQL server.
-Download the msot recent installer from https://dev.mysql.com/downloads/installer/ and install the developer package.
+Download the most recent installer from https://dev.mysql.com/downloads/installer/ and install the developer package.

 Run **MySQL Command Line Client** and log in with your credentials.